aman-gupta9793/HospitalManagementSystem/README.md

 ---
 ### 🤝 Contributing

-    Contributions are welcome!
+  If you find bugs or have ideas for improvements or new features:

   Fork the repository

-      Create a new feature branch
+  Create a new branch

-      Commit your changes
-      Submit a Pull Request
+  Submit a pull request

-    Also, feel free to open issues or make any other suggestions.
+  Issues and discussions are also encouraged!

 ### 🙏 Acknowledgments
   Special thanks to all contributors and users who support the development of the Hotel Reservation System.
   Your feedback makes this project better!